Alyxfranck/data-mining/README.md

 This script uses a list of urls in JSON format that will be acessed by the api and return data you enquire.
 Adjust the script to your needs by changeing the Xpaths.
 - by executing this file, while the api is running, you will submit jobs that return data the `make/data/` directory.

-## Contribution

-Feel free to contribute by submitting pull requests or opening issues for feature requests and bug reports.
+# Disclamer

+Data seen in this folder and the urls.json file were downloaded from the Local.ch sitemap and do therefore not violate their terms of service.
+The data was publically accessable and did not require to accept any terms.

+The data used here is for educational purposes only.

 ## Acknowledgment

-This repository was created with the help of Various repositories
+This repository was created with the help of Json Kritt, Luca Ferlon and Lola Hess.